DSSAT/dssat-pythia-wm/docs/index.md

-# DSSAT User’s Guide for World Modelers
+# DSSAT User's Guide for World Modelers

 Prepared for the March 2022 World Modelers Embed exercise